adgayle/aws-saa-study-guide/saa.md

 * Weighted Routing
     * Returns the IP address response based on a weighted / fractional value specified
     * Multiple records
-    * Blue / Green deployments to send fractional amounts or traffick
+    * Blue / Green deployments to send fractional amounts of traffic
 * Latency Routing
     * Records created per region
     * DNS query determines which regions have records and which region has the lowest latency for the requester